+- Click in the toolbar.

-- - The search drop-down dialog is displayed. - 2.
-In the search box, type the text you want to find.
+The search drop-down dialog is displayed.

+- 2. In the search box, type the text you want to find.

 The search results are highlighted in the current section of the script code.
-Also, the number of text instances found is indicated next to the section label. - 3.
-You can browse through the results by clicking \triangleleft and \triangleleft . - 4.
-Click \mathbb{Q} in the toolbar to close the search dialog.
+Also, the number of text instances found is indicated next to the section label.

+- 3. You can browse through the results by clicking $\triangleleft$ and $\triangleleft$ . - 4.
+Click \( \text{\Q} \) in the toolbar to close the search dialog.